El1i0r/nixos/README.md

 > This hosts system and home configurations are public for your own learning and
 > research.
 They are not meant to be used with any hardware other than mine.
 > Trying to build and deploy them to other systems without appropriate changes
 > can render your machines unbootable and damage data.
-Yes, say goodbye to your
-> stupid anime waifu wallpapers.
-Muahuahuahauhahahaha

 > [!WARNING]
 > Piece of advice, press Crtl+W, FOR YOUR OWN SANITY!
 I am not a dev, and it